brendenwest/it122/4_quality/notes.rst

     $ npm install -g eslint

 ESLint behavior is controlled by a configuration file in the root folder of your application.
-The file can be in various formats, but for this class we'll use the .js format (e.g. .eslintrc.js).
+The file can be in various formats (e.g. JSON or JavaScript).
+If you are using esm modules use **.eslintrc.cjs** instead of **.eslintrc.js**

 You can create a configuration file in any text editor, or via command line:
 ::

     $ npx eslint --init

-The init process can use common configurations from major companies, or settings based on answers to questions about your coding style.
-A full description of configuration options are at http://eslint.org/docs/user-guide/configuring and rules are explained at http://eslint.org/docs/rules/.
-But for this class, let's use this example:
+    ✔ How would you like to use ESLint? · problems
+    ✔ What type of modules does your project use? · esm ✔ Which framework does your project use? · none
+    ✔ Does your project use TypeScript? · **No** / Yes ✔ Where does your code run? · node
+    ✔ What format do you want your config file to be in? · JSON

+The above settings should result in an .eslintrc.json file like this:
 ::

- module.exports = {
+ {
   "env": {
     "es2021": true,
     "node": true